HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-library-preparation.md

 #### To solve during RFC process
 - How will the DCP enforce the requirement of having the library preparation entity in every logical unit (i.e. bundle)?
 - How will current production sequencing datasets be updated?
 All of the current datasets will need to be updated as all of them will need to have library preparation entities added.
-This is a complex update - change in “bundle” structure by adding a library_preparation_0.json entity - so it can not be done with simple AUDR.
+This is a complex update - change in "bundle" structure by adding a `library_preparation_0.json` entity - so it can not be done with simple AUDR.
 If the update happens after GA but before complex AUDR, the UUIDs will have to be maintained somehow.

 #### To solve at future date

 - How might per-plate logical units be defined?
 The plate ID field is currently in the cell suspension schema.
-Creating a logical unit of “all data per plate” will not be made easier or harder if this proposal is accepted.
+Creating a logical unit of "all data per plate" will not be made easier or harder if this proposal is accepted.
 - Could this approach work in an analogous way for imaging experiments?
 I.e. anchor the logical unit on imaged specimen?
-It sounds like we don’t yet know yet what the “logical” unit is for image-based experiments.
+It sounds like we do not yet know yet what the "logical" unit is for image-based experiments.
 One option to anchor on the imaged specimen, but there are also other options.
 - What are the naming conventions for user-supplied IDs and system-supplied, globally unique UUIDs?
 What are the rules for the names of the fields themselves?
 What are the rules for what values are valid for these fields?
 Related to metadata-schema issue [#733](https://github.com/HumanCellAtlas/metadata-schema/issues/733).

 ### Drawbacks and Limitations [optional]